 Are you preparing to give a high-stakes talk?
-Here are a few insurance policies great communicators are likely to consider:
+Here are a few insurance policies great communicators and leaders are likely to consider about their audience:

 Establish Your Motive, Goal, and Purpose